ThomasMertes/seed7/src/read_me.txt

      return float values.
 Gcc has the opinion that only double parameters and double results should be used and warns about that.
+   - Warnings about unused parameter 'arguments'.
+The primitive actions all use one parameter named 'arguments'.
+This is necessary to access primitive actions with function pointers.
+Some primitive actions do not use 'arguments' which causes this warning.
    - Warnings about signed/unsigned instead of unsigned/signed
      because of the prototype.
    - Warnings about 'variablename' may be used uninitialized: